DarkRewar/BaseTool/README.md

 ### Game Events

+This feature allows you to create custom events using ScriptableObjects.

+It is based upon three elements:
+- `GameEvent` which is the ScriptableObject that handle the event channel ;
+- `GameEventTrigger` which triggers the event on the channel ;
+- `GameEventReceiver` which processes actions when the event is triggered in the channel.

+What is the purpose of this architecture?
+Well, it allows you to trigger multiple actions from only one trigger.
+For example: the player enters a zone of battle, it will close the door, spawn enemies and play the battle music.

+Also, this is really useful for multi-scene game events.
+It is impossible to reference a gameobject from a scene to another.
+That's why subscribing to a SO GameEvent speed up development and let you interoperate events between runtime loaded scenes.
+For example: you have two loaded scenes in your level, the player passes a point that enables platforms in another scene.

+You can totally inherit from those classes if you want to make custom game event, more specific or with alternate triggers.

 #### `GameEvent`

 In the Project window, right click in the folder you want to place the game event